Evaluations of topological Tutte polynomials: Unifying the combinatorial interpretations

 It is well-known that the Tutte polynomial satisfies a geometric duality relation for plane graphs: $T(G;x,y)=T(G^*;y,x)$.
 An analogous geometric duality identity was determined for $Q(G)$ in \cite{ES}, and a much more general twisted duality identity for $Q(G)$ was given in \cite{EMMa}.
 In this paper we will use the following special cases of the twisted duality relation for $Q(G)$. \begin{proposition}[\cite{EMMa,ES}] Let $G$ be an embedded graph.
 Then

 \end{proposition}

 The following theorem is a central result in this paper.
 It is an easy consequence of Propositions~\ref{p.qmbr} and \ref{t.Qdual}.
 Its importance lies in that it provides a useful connection between $R(G)$ and $P(G)$, and that it helps explain why they give such similar evaluations.
-It shows that once we move into the class of embedded graphs and can leverage twisted duality properties, the Penrose polynomial is essentially an evaluation of $R(G)$.
 Furthermore, Theorem~\ref{PtoZ} will subsequently lead to additional identities and combinatorial interpretations of evaluations of both polynomials.

 \begin{theorem} Let $G$ be an embedded graph.
 Then

 \end{theorem}

 \begin{proof} We have